 First, I will start with the miscreants.
 Miscreants are villainous creatures that look like humans.
 They eat procreants and are beasts with no morals.
 So, its pretty easy to tell who the evil side is in this story.

 Second is the procreants, they too look like humans.
 I found it interesting that the definition means to produce offspring.
 This is because in the book, a procreants age freezes at 21 and it takes several decades for their age to unfreeze, at which point they can reproduce and age normally just like any other human.
 Although, I can also see where the definition fits because procreants are creatures that value life.

 My favorite part about this book was that I could visualize the characters AND I felt attached to them.
 Each character was important to the story and as a reader I really got to know them.
 So, let’s digest some of the characters together.
 For the sake of not ruining the story, I will leave out some of the characters.

 I liked her a lot as a character.
-She’s tough when she needs to be but she is also fragile even though she tries to hide it constantly.
-I liked that despite her being a superhuman of sorts, she was relatively normal mentally compared to us humans.
+She’s tough when she needs to be, but she is also fragile even though she tries to hide it constantly.
+I liked that despite her being a superhuman of sorts; she was relatively normal when mentally compared to us humans.

 Ace frustrates me.
 At the beginning you think you might like him, but he is actually a jerk in my eyes.
 He thinks selfishly and always seems to have a hidden agenda that he shares only through the gleam in his eyes.
 He’s someone that I wished would just stop and be a good person.